How to set up Claude Code and Codex CLI for iOS development

 flowdeck ui simulator screen --json

 Screenshot and full accessibility tree, returned as JSON.
-Claude Code sees the UI.
-Finds elements by label.
-Decides what to do next.
+Claude Code/Codex see the UI.
+Find elements by label.
+Decide what to do next.

 flowdeck ui simulator tap "Log In"